 According to a detailed study by Fleming and Koppelman, once you’re 20% into a project, your current performance can be used to predict the future of the project with a plus or minus 10% deviation.
 This powerful predictive capability is made possible by EVM, making it one of the best project cost control measures available.

-Earned value management is a power tool with many benefits, enabling you to:
+Earned value management is a powerful tool with many benefits, enabling you to:

 - Map work with costs, reducing unknowns into quantifiable factors.

 - Compare and benchmark the current status against the project baseline and identify critical paths.

 - Create a data-based framework to take actions and make decisions for the future.